Avaiga/taipy/gui/doc/toggle.md

 ### Display a list of tuples

-A toggle control that returns an id while selecting a label or Icon^.
+A toggle control that returns an id while selecting a label or `Icon^`.

 !!! example "Page content"